Beuterei/repository-runner/README.md

 ## Usage

 1. Create a node project.
-You can sue TypeScript if you wish.
+You can use TypeScript if you wish.

 2. Define a main bin